TimeBase is a high-performance streaming time-series database developed by EPAM Real-Time Computing Lab (formerly Deltix).

 - Schema-based database with embedded data serialization and modeling framework allowing for better visibility and data migration.
 Smooth transition from rapid data prototyping to production solution.

-- Row-based design offers better latency and throughput for streaming use cases comparing with column-based databases.
+- The row-based design offers better latency and throughput for streaming use cases comparing with column-based databases.

 - Aggregation of massive volumes of heterogeneous time-series data history or real-time from multiple sources with superior latency and throughput.